tokyoundergroundbeatzmassive/lazy-bloggers-ai-image-generator/README.txt

 Settings:
 1. API Key: Enter your OpenAI API Key.
-2. Image Size: Choose the size of the generated images.
+2. Size: Choose the size of the generated images.
 3. Include Title/Category/Tag: Check these boxes to include the title, category, and tags in the API prompt.
 4. Enable Translation: Enable this to translate the final prompt sent to the API into English.
 5. Prompt: Use this to include style and scene information in the prompt.